-The Netherlands has designed a "highly competitive fiscal climate" said a 2013 European Parliament study.
-There are 6,200 foreign companies with a Dutch branch only for fiscal reasons.
-Together they use between 12.500 to 20.000 companies established (figures considerably differ in different publications in the Netherlands to profit from tax evasion.
-Roughly ninety percent of these companies only exists on paper. € 10.200 billion has been flowing in and out of the Netherlands in 2010.
-For comparison, the BNP of the Netherlands in that year was 602 billion.
-Tax revenues were low: 402 million euro corporate income tax, 83 million euro sales tax or VAT and 164 million payroll tax.
+The Netherlands has designed a "highly competitive fiscal climate" said a 2013 European Parliament study.7 There are 6,200 foreign companies with a Dutch branch held for fiscal reasons.
+Together they have established between 12,500 to 20,000 companies (figures vary considerably differ in different publications8) in the Netherlands to profit from tax evasion.
+Roughly ninety per cent of these companies only exist on paper. €10.2 trillion has been flowing in and out of the Netherlands in 20109.
+For comparison, the GNP of the Netherlands in that year was €602 billion.
+Tax revenues were low: €402 million in corporate income tax, €83 million from sales tax or VAT and €164 million in payroll tax.

 Dutch multinationals end up having an effective tax rate (ETR) of 8% to 20%, while the European average corporate tax is 22.6%.
-10 Abuse of taxes in the European Union cost the EU-countries 1,000 billion euro's a year, according to former EU-commissar Algirdas Šemeta.
-11 It is a sector which creates almost no employment and income.
-According to recent estimates the Dutch state earns roughly 2-3 billion annually because of tax constructions.
-Letter box offices in the Netherlands are offered for only € 63,75 monthly at for example zakenadres.nl 12.
-Also available with telephone and someone to answer it for you.
-Most of the tax evasion involving the Netherlands has to do with shifting cheaply shifting capital in and through its territory using the Dutch tax treaty system.
-Tag words are participation exemption, transfer pricing and interest routes.
-The routes, laws and methods are complicated and inventively used, but researched by a number of NGO's working together in the Tax Justice Network, and also by journalists and European Parliamentarians, have tried to make the system more transparant in order to expose its flaws.
+10 Abuse of taxes in the European Union cost the EU countries 1 trillion euros a year, according to former EU-commissar Algirdas Šemeta.11 It is a sector which creates almost no employment and income.
+According to recent estimates the Dutch state earns roughly €2-3 billion annually because of tax constructions.
+Letterbox offices in the Netherlands are offered for only €63.75 monthly at zakenadres.nl12, for example.
+Some are also available with a telephone and someone to answer it for you.

+Most of the tax evasion involving the Netherlands has to do with cheaply shifting capital in and through its territory using the Dutch tax treaty system.
+The jargon used to describe the methods include participation exemption, transfer pricing and interest routes.
+The routes, laws and methods are complicated and inventively used, but research by a number of NGOs working together in the Tax Justice Network, and also by journalists and European Parliamentarians, have tried to make the system more transparent in order to expose its flaws.
 13 A European Parliament study explains why the Netherlands is a favourite for tax evasion: